cncf/devstats.archive/USAGE.md

 Because metric can have multiple selects, and only main select should be replaced with "explain select" - we're replacing only lower case "select" statement followed by new line.
 Exact match "select\n".
 Please see [metrics/reviewers.sql](https://github.com/cncf/gha2db/blob/master/metrics/reviewers.sql) to see how it works.

-Example metrics are in `./metrics/` directory.
+Metrics are in [./metrics/](https://github.com/cncf/gha2db/blob/master/metrics/) directory.

 This tool takes at least one parameter - sql file name.